-Being in a power outage can be very frustrating.
+What should you do in case of a power outage?
 Here is some advice that may help you the next time there is a storm and you lose power for a few or more days.

 - Attach a strip of glow-in-the-dark tape to your flashlights to make them easy to find.